 When you join a mahelle you will establish yourself in a new community while exploring a different lifestyle.
-After settling in your new home, learning the new customs will be an enjoyable journey and improve your quality of life.
+After settling in your new home, learning the new customs will be an enjoyable journey and will improve your quality of life.

-The local shopkeeper, the neighborhood children, the water deliveryman, the ustas (handymen), the muhtar (elected neighborhood head) and more will make up a colorful neighborhood network.
+The local shopkeeper, the neighborhood children, the water deliveryman, the ustas (handymen), the muhtar (elected neighborhood head), and more will make up a colorful neighborhood network.
 These people will provide the backbone to your Turkish experience.
 There is an entire set of traditions that comes along with being part of a mahelle.

-Turks are curious and hospitable so be prepared for a knock on the door and introductions, most likely with a gift of food in hand.
+Turks are curious and hospitable, so be prepared for a knock on the door and introductions, most likely with a gift of food in hand.
 Do not refuse the offer but invite them in for a cup of tea.
 These small gestures can lead to friendships and a wider support network.
 The concept of helping as part of the community is strong.
 Offers to help and provide kindness in a time of need will be much appreciated when faced with challenges.